bhartiy/learnsellacious/pages/32.global-configurations/general-tab/docs.md

 * **Electronic only:**  Electronic products are the products electronic in nature and non-tangible.
 For example: E-     books.
 * **Both:** This option is for both physical and electronic products.

-**E-product file types**: Select The file types you can upload for the e-products.
-E-products is the electronic products i.e, E-Books.
-Tick the file types you want to upload it can be image, Document, Archive, audio and video.
-You can select the file type from here.
+**E-product file types**: In this feature select the type of file for e-products.
+E-products are the electronic products i.e, E-Books.
+Check the type from the following options: Image, Document, archive, Audio, Video.

 **Allow product Packages**:  Choose whether the package type product will be allowed or not.
 A package product is a pre-configuration set of compatible individual products shipped as a whole.
 The package are the products in which the combination of physical to physical, Electronic to Electronic, Physical to Electronic products.
 If you want to allow the product packages then set ‘Yes’.If you don’t want to allow the product packages then set ‘No’.